solo-io/gloo/docs/content/guides/security/data_loss_prevention/_index.md

 1. WAF Stage
 1. Rest of the filters ... (not all in the same stage)

+### DLP for access logs

+By default, DLP will only run regex replaces on the response body.
+If [access logging]({{% versioned_link_path fromRoot="/guides/security/access_logging/" %}}) is configured, the DLP actions can also be applied to the headers and dynamic metadata that is logged by the configured access loggers.
+To do so, the `enabledFor`
+DLP configuration option must be set to `ACCESS_LOGS` or `ALL` (to mask access logs AND the response bodies).

 ### Prerequisites

 Install Gloo Edge Enterprise.